jimli570/react-template/README.md

 ### Installing

 From withing the project root directory.
+Step 2 only needed if you actually want to set these as pre-commit hooks (which is a nice thing to have!).

 | Command order | Syntax                    | Description                                                                                  |
 | ------------- | ------------------------- | -------------------------------------------------------------------------------------------- |
 | 1             | ```npm install```         | Install all the project dependencies specified in package.json                               |
 | 2             | ```npm run husky:setup``` | Setup husky hooks. ```npm run lint``` & ```npm run test``` will execute as pre-commit hooks. |

 ### Executing program